Jabal Thawr (Mount Thawr) & The Cave of Thawr (Ghar-e-Thawr)

 The Loyalty of Abu Bakr (RA)

 The actions of Abu Bakr (RA) exemplify true companionship.
-He entered the cave first to ensure it was safe, cleaning it and blocking small holes with pieces of his own cloth to protect the Prophet (PBUH).
+He entered the cave first to ensure it was safe, cleaned it, and blocked small holes with pieces of his own cloth to protect the Prophet (PBUH).
 It is narrated that he was stung by a scorpion or snake while blocking a hole, but bore the pain silently so as not to disturb the resting Prophet (PBUH).

 Divine Protection